NEU-REAL/CAO-RONet/README.md

 Recently, 4D millimetre-wave radar exhibits more stable perception ability than LiDAR and camera under adverse conditions (e.g. rain and fog).
 However, low-quality radar points hinder its application, especially the odometry task that requires a dense and accurate matching.
 To fully explore the potential of 4D radar, we introduce a learning-based odometry framework, enabling robust ego-motion estimation from finite and uncertain geometry information.
 First, for sparse radar points, we propose a local completion to supplement missing structures and provide denser guideline for aligning two frames.
 Then, a context-aware association with a hierarchical structure flexibly matches points of different scales aided by feature similarity, and improves local matching consistency through correlation balancing.
 Finally, we present a window-based optimizer that uses historical priors to establish a coupling state estimation and correct errors of inter-frame matching.
 The superiority of our algorithm is confirmed on View-of-Delft dataset, achieving around a 50% performance improvement over previous approaches and delivering accuracy on par with LiDAR odometry.

-## Acknowledgement

-This repo is based on [CMFlow](https://github.com/Toytiny/CMFlow), we are very grateful for their excellent work.

-We are also very grateful for the support and assistance of Shouyi Lu, the author of [4DRO-Net](https://ieeexplore.ieee.org/document/10237296/).

 ## Overview

 <p align="center">